Want You in My Room: Music video

 The music video for the song was directed by Andrew Donoho and premiered on YouTube on September 19, 2019.
-It begins with Jepsen sitting in her bed, wrapping up a phone conversation with her boyfriend.
-She then instructs her Google Home device to set timer for an hour and starts singing the song to a hairbrush in bed.
-The singer walks out of the room, which is pictured surrealistically disjointed in the middle of a green space, and dances her way to a dressing table nearby where she re-applies lipstick.
-She then proceeds to walk in and out of another room, each time re-appearing in a different outfit and a different setting: on a beach and by the side of a swimming pool.
-She finally runs back to her bedroom, where she starts dancing to the music played by a band which consists of furnitures with arms.
-The video ends with the boyfriend knocking on the door and Carly pulling him inside by the tie.
+It begins with Jepsen sitting on her bed in her underwear, and finishing a phone conversation with her boyfriend, assuring him that she will be ready in an hour.
+She then instructs her Google Home Mini to set a timer for an hour, before singing the song into a hairbrush.
+The singer spends much of the video cavorting in her skivvies as she gets dressed.
+Jepsen leaves the bedroom, which is depicted as surrealistically disjointed within a green space, and dances toward a nearby dressing table, where she reapplies her lipstick.
+She then walks in and out of another room, reappearing each time in a different outfit and setting, including a beach, where she dons a pair of Beats by Dre headphones, and the side of a swimming pool.
+She eventually returns to her bedroom, where she dances to music performed by a her band who have been transfigured into sentient furniture and household items, including a large plant, a dresser, and a chair.
+The video ends with her boyfriend knocking on the door, after which Jepsen pulls him inside by his tie.

+Live performances

+Jepsen considers "Want You in My Room" one of her favorite songs to perform live.
+In November 2019, Jepsen performed the song as part of her Tiny Desk Concert for NPR, with bandmate Sophi Bairley providing background vocals.

+The song opened the second part of Jepsen's Dedicated Tour set in 2019, with the singer wearing a one-piece resembling a runner's uniform patterned with what appeared to be burning embers.